Welcome Home

 Featured page

-Continue reading →February 22, 2023 was a historic moment in post-Roe Georgia where a bill to completely abolish abortion was filed in the Georgia legislature - HB 496: the Prenatal Equal Protection Act.
-That day the bill's sponsor, Rep. Emory Dunahoo, sent this message to all supporters of personhood.
+Continue reading →February 13, 2025 was a historic moment in post-Roe Georgia where a bill to completely abolish abortion was filed in the Georgia legislature - HB 441: the Prenatal Equal Protection Act.
+The bill's sponsor, Rep. Emory Dunahoo, and 21 other legislators are to be commended for taking a stand to protect all preborn children.

 Thank you so much for praying for legislators like Rep. Dunahoo.
 We know that the “effectual, fervent prayer of a righteous man avails much” (James 5:16) and we request your continued prayers for this effort.
-The bill has been assigned to the House Committee on Public Health, and we ask that you join us in praying for each member of this committee and call them to urge them to do justice for all pre-born children.
+The bill has been assigned to the House Judiciary Non-Civil Committee, and we ask that you join us in praying for each member of this committee and call them to urge them take action and vote "yes" to pass the bill without substantive changes before March 6.

 Politicians need to feel the presence of the pro-personhood movement right now!
-Your help is critical because emails and calls to the Public Health committee provide proof to the politicians that there are more pro-life people like us than there are angry feminists clamoring for abortion on demand.
+Your help is critical because emails and calls to the Judiciary Non-Civil Committee provide proof to the politicians that there are more pro-life people like us than there are angry feminists clamoring for abortion on demand.

-We can show them that voters like us are more passionate about saving babies than the other side is passionate about killing them.
+We can show them that voters like us are more passionate about saving babies and helping their parents than the other side is passionate about killing children.
 We must convince the politicians that if they support equal protection for the pre-born, then we will support them and commend them for doing the right thing.

 This legislation already has the support of numerous pastors and community leaders around the state as well as post-abortive women like Tish Kleindienst: